 Did you buy a brand-new car?
-Did you take out a loan with a small down payment and you still owe a lot?
-If you answered yes to these questions, you may want to think about adding Guaranteed Asset Protection (GAP) to your auto insurance policy.
+Did you take out a loan with a small down payment and still owe a lot?
+If you answered yes to these questions, you might consider adding guaranteed asset protection (gap) to your auto insurance policy.

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

-The main goal of gap insurance is to cover the loan on your car if it gets totaled or stolen.
-If you lease a car or own one that has a loan on it and get into an accident, you will need to cover the difference between the market value and what you owe.
-Gap insurance will cover that difference, so you don’t have to.
+The main goal of gap insurance is to cover the remainder of your loan if your car gets totaled or stolen.
+If you lease or finance a vehicle and get into an accident, you will need to bridge the, shall we say gap, between the market value and what you owe.
+Without gap, this money comes straight out of your pocket.
+Gap pays that difference, so you don’t have to.

-This is especially useful if you have an expensive car (more on that later) or have only put a small deposit down on your car.
-In early ownership of a vehicle, there will be a huge gap between the loan amount and market value.
+This is especially useful if you have an expensive car (more on that later) or have only put a small deposit down.
+In early ownership of a vehicle, there will be a huge difference between the loan amount and market value.

 What It Covers

-Gap insurance only works if a car is a total loss or if someone steals it.
+Guaranteed asset protection only works if a car is declared a total loss or if someone steals it.
 Accidents and natural disasters are what’ll total your vehicle.
-Here are some common examples on what gap insurance covers:
+Here are some common examples of what Gap covers:

-Collision and comprehensive will cover up to the market value on the vehicle in these events.
-If your loan exceeds the market value, gap insurance will cover it.
+Collision and comprehensive will cover up to the market value of the vehicle in these events.
+If your loan exceeds the market value, gap steps in and pays the remainder.

 What It Doesn’t Cover

 A common point of confusion is that gap insurance kicks in for any damage to a car.
-This is not true, as the car needs to be a total loss or stolen.
-Here are a few instances where gap insurance does not apply:
+This is not true, as it needs to be a total loss or stolen.
+Here are a few instances where it doesn’t apply:

 - Deductibles or other expenses

-Generally, gap insurance only applies to stolen cars or those that your insurer declares a total loss.
-Comprehensive and collision insurance will cover any damages to your car.
+Generally, gap coverage only applies to stolen cars or those that your insurer declares a total loss.
+Comprehensive and collision will cover any damages.

-Gap insurance won’t pay your stolen car claim if police recover it for you.
-Nor will gap pay for any damage to your car if someone steals it.
-Comprehensive insurance will cover these repairs if you need them.
+Guaranteed asset protection won’t pay your stolen vehicle claim if the police recover it, nor will gap pay for any damage to your car if someone steals it.
+Comprehensive covers these repairs if you need them.

-Gap insurance can be very helpful and possibly even a requirement.
-Gap insurance is normally only available when you are taking a loan on or leasing a vehicle.
-Your lender may require it to protect their financial interests in your car.
+Guaranteed asset protection can be helpful and possibly even a requirement.
+It’s only available when you’re taking out a car loan or leasing a vehicle.
+Your lender may require it to protect their financial interests.

 Who Needs It

-While gap isn’t a state requirement, there are some people who could use it more than others.
-Gap coverage is for you if you fit into any of these following examples:
+While gap insurance isn’t a state requirement, some people could use it more than others.
+You definitely need it if you fit into any of these examples:

 - You’re leasing a vehicle and it’s part of the contract

-- If the loan on your car is for five years or more
+- If the loan is for five years or more

-- The down payment on the car is less than 20%
+- The down payment is less than 20%

 - You plan on putting a lot of mileage on the car each year